PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

 ## Diffusion: big numbers in small spaces

-We also point out that our experience of the world confirms the statement that the **diffusion** of particles via Brownian motion will cause those particles to spread out rapidly from their starting point.
+We also point out that our experience of the world confirms the statement that the movements of particles via **Brownian motion** will cause those particles to *diffuse* rapidly from their starting point.
 We understand, for example, that an infected COVID-19 patient can infect many others in an enclosed space in a short time frame.
 To take a less macabre example, we also know that when a cake is baking in the oven at home, we will not need to wait long for wonderful smells to waft outward from the kitchen.

 Why should a scientist care about random walks?
 Later in this course, we will see that the random walk model is at the core of a simple but powerful approach that bacteria like *E. coli* use to explore their environment in a search for sustenance.

-Before we continue to the next lesson, we would point you to a beautiful animation illustrating just how far a single randomly moving particle can travel in a relatively small amount of time.
+Before we continue to the next lesson, we point you to a beautiful animation illustrating just how far a single randomly moving particle can travel in a relatively small amount of time.
 This animation, which shows a simulation of the path taken by a glucose molecule as the result of Brownian motion, is part of the following excellent instructional video developed by the late Joel Stiles.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/KQgydF-fXvc?start=370" frameborder="0" allowfullscreen></iframe>